Guidewire Software (NYSE:GWRE) Releases FY 2021 Earnings Guidance

-Guidewire Software (NYSE:GWRE) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $- for the period.
+Guidewire Software (NYSE:GWRE) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $732 million-738 million, compared to the consensus revenue estimate of $730.41 million.

+Several analysts have recently commented on the company.
+BTIG Research raised their target price on Guidewire Software from $130.00 to $140.00 and gave the company a buy rating in a research note on Thursday, June 3rd.
+JPMorgan Chase & Co. reduced their target price on Guidewire Software from $150.00 to $140.00 and set an overweight rating for the company in a research note on Thursday, June 3rd.
+Guggenheim restated a hold rating on shares of Guidewire Software in a research note on Thursday, April 22nd.
+TheStreet downgraded Guidewire Software from a c- rating to a d rating in a research note on Wednesday, June 2nd.
+Finally, Needham & Company LLC downgraded Guidewire Software from a buy rating to a hold rating in a research note on Wednesday, June 16th.
+Five analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+The company currently has a consensus rating of Hold and a consensus target price of $128.00.

 Guidewire Software, Inc provides software products for property and casualty insurers worldwide.
 The company offers Guidewire InsuranceSuite comprising Guidewire PolicyCenter, BillingCenter, and ClaimCenter applications.
 It also provides Guidewire InsuranceNow, a cloud-based platform, which offers policy, billing, and claims management functionality to insurers.